alison-li/auto-bait-and-tackles-mod/README.md

 # Auto Bait And Tackles Mod

-A mod for [Stardew Valley](https://www.stardewvalley.net/).
-If the current tool selected by the player is a fishing rod, the player can press a keyboard button to allow the mod to automatically attach fishing bait and/or a tackle to the rod.
+A mod for [Stardew Valley](https://www.stardewvalley.net/) created using SMAPI.
+This mod allows you to automatically attach bait and tackles from your inventory to your fishing rod with the press of a button.

 ## Motivation